 Although, once you lay a solid foundation for your profile, you don't need to be on Pinterest 24/7.
 Not sure why is that?

 Well, because the platform now works with smart feed.
-Meaning, the users can grab your pins regardless of the time you saved them.
+Meaning, the users can grab your pins regardless of the time you d them.

 However, it's always a great idea to pin when people are the most active on the platform.
 But what if at that time you're fast asleep because of your geographic location?